-Acquire New Surgical Skills at an Arthroscopy Course Provided by FORE
+Expand Your Arthroscopy Skills at a Course Provided by FORE

-Attending an arthroscopy course provided by the Foundation for Orthopaedic Research and Education (FORE) is an ideal way to gain new skills that you can apply to your clinical practice.
-You’ll join thousands of orthopaedic surgeons, physical therapists, nurses, rehabilitation specialists, orthopaedic surgery fellows, and other healthcare professionals who have attended FORE’s conferences since 2006, acquiring valuable insight from some of today’s top names in arthroscopic surgery.
+Attending an arthroscopy course provided by the Foundation for Orthopaedic Research and Education (FORE) is an ideal way to enhance your surgical skill set as you learn from some of today’s leaders in arthroscopic surgery.

-Each arthroscopy course designed by FORE features a unique and highly engaging combination of session types, including Q&As, interactive discussion panels, live presentations, case studies, and demonstrations.
+Each arthroscopy course designed by FORE features a unique and highly engaging combination of session, including interactive discussion panels, didactic presentations, case studies, Q&As, and surgical demonstrations.
 You can also choose a course that features a hands-on component, such as bioskills labs, so that you can gain additional experience with emerging techniques and technologies.

 Reasons to Attend a FORE Conference

-By the end of our arthroscopy course, you’ll be better equipped to:
+By the end of a FORE arthroscopy course, you’ll be better equipped to:

 - Develop and implement evidence-based strategies for the arthroscopic treatment of shoulder, elbow, hip, knee, and ankle injuries